Hispanic and Latino conservatism in the United States: Key issues

-Abortion

-A 2009 Gallup poll found that 57% of Hispanics oppose abortion, more than any other group in the United States.
-Older Hispanics are more likely to oppose abortion than young Hispanics.
-Likewise, first-generation Hispanics are more likely to oppose abortion than second-generation Hispanics.

-62% of Latinos who have immigrated to the U.S. support greater restrictions on abortion legality.

 Economy

 In 2022, economic issues remain the primary concern for Hispanic voters.
 In a Wall Street Journal poll, Hispanic men stated that Republicans possessed better economic policy, by a margin of 17 points, while Hispanic women stated that Democrats had better economic policy, by a 10-point margin.

+Gun control

+According to a 2022 Pew Research Center poll, 54% of Hispanic Republicans and conservative-leaning independents find it more important to protect gun ownership rights than to control gun ownership.
+In comparison, 83% of non-Hispanic Republicans hold the same belief.

 Gender-neutral terminology

 The use of the gender-neutral term "Latinx" is highly unpopular among Hispanic and Latino voters, with over 90% disliking the term.
-The term has been used by prominent Democrat politicians such as Joe Biden, Elizabeth Warren, and Alexandria Ocasio-Cortez; who have been widely mocked by many Republicans, Hispanics, and Latinos for its use.
+The term has been used by prominent Democratic politicians such as Joe Biden, Elizabeth Warren, and Alexandria Ocasio-Cortez; who have been widely mocked by many Republicans, Hispanics, and Latinos for its use.

 A 2021 poll found that 30% of Hispanic voters are less likely to vote for a politician who uses the term "Latinx".
 68% of Hispanic voters prefer the term "Hispanic", while 21% of voters prefer the term "Latino".
 By comparison, only 2% of Hispanic voters embrace the term "Latinx".
 Furthermore, 40% of American Hispanics state that the term "Latinx" bothers or offends them.